header-banner-avocadowaste.jpg

 Stage 4.
 When fruits are mature but still hard, farmers pick them by hand or with the help of a hook that makes the fruits fall to the ground.
 Special machines then size them, clean dirt off them, and sort them for different markets.

-Read avocado production's environmental and social impact.
+Read about avocado production's environmental and social impact.

 Bruised avocados from handling